Jaimi5/LoRaChat/README.md

 Additionally, if you use the TTGO T-Beam be aware that the WiFi antenna should be mounted correctly for the WiFi connect all the times.
 (It just happened to me to spend a lot of time trying to figure out why the WiFi was not working.)

+The ttgo-lora32-v1 display does not work correctly, it will be fixed in the future.

 # ICDCS 2022 Demonstration

 ![ICDCS demonstration](images/ICDCS2022.png)